 While the first group of charts provides clear evidence of bubbles and tulip manias, this last group reveals quite the opposite.
 And out of the three following metal charts, silver is by far, the most unloved.
 Yes, that’s correct.
 A metal that has been money for more than 2,000 years has performed the worst when we compare it to copper and gold.
 Let’s take a look at copper first.

 Even though the copper price fell from its high back in 2011, it has surged over 50% in the past two years.
-However, if we go back to 1981, the copper price is only up 312% over the 36-year period:
+However, if we go back to 1981, the copper price is only up 312% over the 36 years:

 In 1981, the copper price was trading at $0.75, but today with all the massive money printing, the king base metal is only trading at $3.
 Now compare the 312% copper price increase versus the Dow Jones Index at 2,548% and Caterpillar at 2,990%.
-Thus, an investor was paid much more handsomely to invest in industrial stocks than in copper over this 36-year period.
+Thus, an investor was paid much more handsomely to invest in industrial stocks than in copper over these 36 years.

 I would imagine some precious metals investors would claim that taking the $400 figure (1981) as a baseline would be disingenuous as gold was coming off its high in 1980.
 Okay, I will give you that.
-But, even if we used the low of $275 reached in 2001, the increase would still only be 350% during that 16-year period.
+But, even if we used the low of $275 reached in 2001, the increase would still only be 350% during those 16 years.
 Thus, gold’s 350% increase from its low in 2001 is still anemic compared to gains made by the Dow Jones Index or the other stocks mentioned above.

 This chart reveals the frustration felt by many silver investors.
 However, there is a good side to this story.
 And that is… BUBBLES POP while DEPRESSED ASSETS SURGE.
 You have to think about the metals in this fashion.
 Gold and silver are behaving like the VIX.
 The more the VIX index goes down, the more the stock market rises.
 But, when the bubble markets finally pop, then the VIX will shoot back higher (as seen in the RED SPIKES in the DOW chart above), taking the precious metals prices up with it.